08 – PITCH DECK FINANCIALS SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 8: Pitch Deck Financials Slide – 10 Slides to VC Funding Success

-❏ Today in Part 8 of my series on 10 Slides to VC Funding Success, I’ll speak on 8: Pitch Deck Financials Slide – 10 Slides to VC Funding Success.
+❏ Today, in Part 8 of my series on 10 Slides to VC Funding Success, I’ll speak on Pitch Deck Financials Slide: 10 Slides to VC Funding Success.

-The eighth page of every successful VC Pitch Deck is the Financials Slide.
-After having discussed the Monetization slide, you should immediately launch into describing your corporate Financials.
+The eighth page of every successful VC pitch deck is the financials slide.
+After discussing the monetization slide, you should immediately describe your corporate financials.

-What are the Financials?
-You will learn in this article the answer to this question and which financials are essential to show on your Pitch Deck Financials Slide.
+What are the financials?
+You will be able to learn in this article the answer to this question and which financials are essential to show on your Pitch Deck Financials Slide.

 My History: